Translate your messages

 When you set up a message with multiple languages, you may need to send content to a translation vendor.
 To simplify this process, we suggest that you draft, test, and finalize your Default message first.

-Add translations for email from vendors
+Add translations from vendors

 To add a translation to your message:

 2. Select one or more languages to add.
+Make sure Auto-translate with AI is not selected.

 Right-to-left text formatting